waiwera/credo/credo/refactorNotes/AY_notes_refactor_credo.md

 ### JobRunner

+JobRunner is used by SysTest in runTest() etc which requires jrunner to be passed in as an argument.
+There are many ways of running tests (multi/single etc) that basically use the same mechanism:

+1. call .submitRun(mrun, ...), which returns jobMI
+2. then call .blockResult(mrun, jobMI), which returns mresult

 Basically need to implement .submirRun() and .blockResult().
 CREDO have two implementations already: MPIJobRunner (for running mpiexec etc directly) and PBSJobRunner (some kind of HPC scheduler).

 - These two JobRunners seems to have some repetition codes.
 Maybe can refactor out in the future?